-The wedding of Elvis and Priscilla Presley is one of the most famous weddings of all time, despite the fact their marriage only lasted a few years.
+The Story of Elvis’ Wedding to Priscilla Presley is one of the most famous weddings of all time, despite the fact their marriage only lasted a few years.
 In fact, this Las Vegas wedding was instrumental in making Vegas weddings so popular.

 The couple met in 1959 when Priscilla was just 14 years old.
 They met at a party that took place in Germany at Elvis’ off-base residence.
 Their courtship lasted for eight years, and in 1966, Elvis finally popped the question to Priscilla.
 When he proposed, he gave Priscilla a gorgeous 3.6-carat diamond with a row of smaller diamonds surrounding the center diamond.